gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 It's called YOYOZO and in it you control a space yo-yo and have to collect stars in a sort of cosmic ballet.
 Well, at first it might feel a little like being on a fairground ride, but eventually you'll become good enough for it to feel like ballet.

-The most amazing thing about YOYOZO, for me, is that launch version weighs in at a file size of only 39KB.
+The most amazing thing about this game, for me, is that launch version weighs in at a file size of *only 39KB*.
 I still find it hard to believe this as the game contains so much!

 ## Buy my game

-If you own a Playdate you can buy YOYOZO now at [https://play.date/games/yoyozo/](https://play.date/games/yoyozo/).
+If you own a Playdate you can buy the game now at [https://play.date/games/yoyozo/](https://play.date/games/yoyozo/).

 If you don't own a Playdate, well, [what are you waiting for](https://play.date)?